ceejbot/soulsy/docs/article-layouts-v2.md

 ### Text elements

-Each layout has a list of *text* elements.
+Each slot layout has a list of *text* elements.
 These describe text that should be drawn in the slot.
 You can have as many text elements as you need.
 For instance, you might display the item count in one location and name in another, or you might combine them into a single display.
 Each text element you add costs a little bit of time for each HUD draw (an addition measured in nanoseconds) so you won't want to add dozens of them.

 Here are the fields a text element has: